madhurima-nath/usefulCodes/excelParsing/README.md

-# Create Monthly Word Documents from Excel Reports
+# Create Word Documents from Excel Reports
 This codebase is a framework to parse Excel data and produce Word document as output.
 The data here is dummy, and do not correspond to actual real data.